gofractally/psibase/doc/psidk/src/format/json.md

 ## Tuples

-Both psio and serde represent tuples as JSON arrays.
+Both psio and serde_json represent tuples as JSON arrays.
+The empty tuple has a problem. `psio` renders `std::tuple<>{}` as you'd expect: `[]`. `serde_json`, however, renders `()`, the unit, as `null`.

 - TODO: psio json support for tuples
-- TODO: The serde doc kind of infers that it represents the empty tuple `()` as `null`.
-Verify and update this doc and psio to match.

 ## Variants / Enums

-There are probably as many ways to represent these in JSON as there are grains of sand on the beach. serde supports [4 approaches](https://serde.rs/enum-representations.html).
+There are probably as many ways to represent these in JSON as there are grains of sand on the beach. serde_json supports [4 approaches](https://serde.rs/enum-representations.html).
 Of these, only the [externally tagged](https://serde.rs/enum-representations.html#externally-tagged) and [adjacently tagged](https://serde.rs/enum-representations.html#adjacently-tagged) representations cover all situations unambiguously.

 - TODO: pick one.
-It will be easier on rust devs if we choose serde's default (externally tagged).
+It will be easier on rust devs if we choose serde_json's default (externally tagged).
 It looks like I can take advantage of the syntax of the externally-tagged option to represent nested types in the schema without falling back on a DSL.